 At times, ACP students will have "free dress" or non-uniform theme days.
 On these specified days, students can wear attire other than the uniform attire.
-On "free dress" days students are expected to keep themselves well-groomed and neatly dressed at all times.
-Any form of dress or hairstyle which is considered contrary to good hygiene, or which is distractive or disruptive in appearance and detrimental to the purpose or conduct of the school is not be permitted.
+Note: Students not participating within a "theme day" established guidelines are expected to adhere to the standard ACP uniform dress code guidelines.
+On "free dress" days, students are expected to keep themselves well-groomed and neatly dressed at all times.
+Any form of dress or hairstyle which is considered contrary to good hygiene or which is distractive or disruptive in appearance and detrimental to the purpose or conduct of the school is not to be permitted.
 (See Personal Grooming Standards and Clothing Charts on Page 25 for specific examples.)